 Pet shelters will be filled on first-come, first-served basis.
-Call ahead and determine availability.
+Call ahead to determine availability.

 After the Storm or Emergency Has Passed

-Walk pets on a leash until they become re-oriented to their home - often familiar scents and landmarks may be altered and pets could easily be confused and become lost.
-Remember downed power lines, reptiles brought in with high water and debris can pose a threat for animals after a disaster.
+Walk pets on a leash until they become re-oriented to their home.
+Often, familiar scents and landmarks may be altered and pets can be confused and become lost.
+Be mindful of downed power lines!
+Reptiles brought in with high water and storm debris can also pose a threat for animals after a disaster.

-If pets cannot be found after a disaster, contact the local animal control office to find out where lost animals can be recovered.
+If pets cannot be found after a disaster, contact your local animal control office to find out where lost animals can be recovered.
 Bring along a picture of your pet, if possible.